taneishi/AqueousSolubility/README.md

-# Representation of Solubility of Small Molecules
+# Classification of Solubility of Small Molecules

 ## Introduction